mmolimar/kafka-connect-fs/docs/source/config_options.rst

 Delimited text
 --------------------------------------------

-In order to configure custom properties for this reader, the name you must use is ``delimited``.
+To configure custom properties for this reader, the name you must use is ``delimited``.

 ``file_reader.delimited.token``
   The token delimiter for columns.